robzr/Rubot/README.md

 [get an API token here](https://api.slack.com/docs/oauth-test-tokens).
 * Create at least one **InstantSlackBot::Bot**.
 Each Bot needs at least one condition and an action.
-* **conditions** determine when the Bot responds and can be as simple as a text string or regular expression which is matched against each message, or a Proc for more sophisticated logic.
+* **conditions** determine when the Bot responds and can be as simple as a text string or regular expression which is matched against each message, or Procs/Methods for more sophisticated logic.
 * Multiple conditions can matched with boolean **and** or **or** logic (**or** is the default).
 * An **action** forms the response when the conditions are met.
-An action can be as simple as a text string, but will usually be a Proc.
+An action can be as simple as a text string, but will usually be a Proc or Method.
-* When using a Proc for conditions or actions, an optional hash argument will pass the message and details
+* When using a Procs and Methods for conditions or actions, an optional hash argument will pass the received message and details
 * Finally, register the Bots with the Master and call **Master#run** to begin operation.

 ####TODO